pmoogi-redhat/logloss-benchmarking/README.md

  2. measuring log-loss at a given setting of log-size-max limits

- The loader and verifiy-loader scripts are taken from https://github.com/ViaQ/logging-load-driver They are further changed to have more debug/print statements for better understanding on log-loss Simulation script uses a custom conmon binary which is changed for setting a specific value of log-size-max Above is done using hardcoded way as podman latest version doesn't support passing run time this value via configuration variable.
+ The loader and verifiy-loader scripts are taken from https://github.com/ViaQ/logging-load-driver They are further changed to have more debug/print statements for better understanding on log-loss.

+ Simulation script uses a custom conmon binary which is changed for setting a specific value of log-size-max Above is done using hardcoded way as podman latest version doesn't support passing run time this value via configuration variable.